 Before joining Heritage in November 2008, Dubay was a senior associate at PricewaterhouseCoopers (PwC), where he structured international transactions as part of the accounting firm's Transfer Pricing Group.

 He previously was a senior economist for the Tax Foundation, where he authored three widely recognized and cited reports: "Tax Freedom Day," "State-Local Tax Burdens" and "The State Business Tax Climate Index."

-Dubay received his master's degree in economics from the University of Connecticut.
-He also has a bachelor's degree in economics and Leadership Studies from the University of Richmond.
+Dubay received his master's degree in economics from the University of Connecticut and his bachelor's degree in economics and leadership studies from the University of Richmond.

 He currently resides in Washington, D.C., with his wife and two sons.